 I take care of the pre-washing, stain removal etc., either of us load the washing machine, he puts the laundry out to dry mostly and then I fold and keep them away.

 Upkeep and maintenance of the washing machine, air conditioners and all other appliances is his job entirely.
 I am happy to assist holding the tools, the flashlight or the hose pipe when he is fixing something.
 Fixing anything around the house is his job with the exceptions of loose buttons and anything requiring a needle and a thread.
+Except I must mention this one time he couldn’t fix the air conditioner, so we had to call Tampa AC Repair Experts.
+When it comes to calling in the professionals, usually that’s my responsibility!

 Similarly, my husband is a great help when cleaning around the house but I take charge of the organizing and ‘keeping things in their place’.
 Nobody in my family would contest the fact that we would never find any socks to wear if daddy thought of putting them in their place ;).